Papaya is a member of the Caricaceae (Papaya) family and the Carica genus. Papaya is the most well

 Drought tolerant: Somewhat.

-temperatures below 70°F needing much less water.
-Never flood the root area as this may
+on temperature, with temperatures below 70°F needing much less water.
+Never flood the root area

-Fertilize: Use composted manure.
+Fertilize: Use compost.
 Papayas are heavy nitrogen feeders.

 Mulch: A thick layer of compost.

 Planting: Potted plants suffer transplant shock unless replanted